Kichura/Minecraft_ARM/README.md

 ## License

-Minecraft_ARM is licensed under MIT, a free and open-source license.
+Minecraft_ARM is licensed under MIT *(No Attribution)*, a free and open-source license.
 For more information, please see the [license file](https://github.com/Kichura/Minecraft_ARM/blob/stable/LICENSE).